 1. Claim your listing in Google Maps and make sure your business information is accurate.
 This step is very important!
 If your business is not claimed, someone else could potentially “hijack” your listing and change the content to be false.
 Claiming a listing is fairly simple, but does require having a local address or PO Box and a local phone number.
 Once your listing is claimed, you can move on to step 2 to optimize the listing.
 A helpful site with more information on claiming your listing is www.getlisted.org.

 2. Optimize your listing.
 Google loves content, so including as much relevant content to your listing as possible is important.
 There are many factors that determine how Google ranks local results, but one thing that is certain is the more web citations, the better.
 For more information on local optimization techniques, read David Mihm’s Local Search Ranking Factors project.

 There is much more information available on Google’s local listings, but I’m going to move on to focus on mobile websites.
-Not only should your local listing in Google be optimized for mobile, your website should be given the same treatment.
-However, this can be difficult, as there are many different smart phones and mobile browsers.
+Not only should your local listing in Google be optimized for mobile, but your website should also be given the same treatment.
+However, this can be difficult, as there are many different smartphones and mobile browsers.
 To help with being optimized for all variations, stick to the following guidelines:

 • Stay consistent with what you know about SEO.
 Most SEO recommendations for mobile sites are the same SEO recommendations you’d use for non-mobile sites.

 • Think about why users are arriving to your site via mobile and provide relevant content.
 Maybe these users are on the go?